microsoft/PSRule.Rules.CAF/docs/rules/en-US/CAF.Tag.Required.md

 ## RECOMMENDATION

-Consider updating the resource with the required tags.
+Consider updating the resource/ resource group with the required tags.
 Additionally consider enforcing mandatory tags with Azure Policy.

 ## NOTES

-A separate rule exists for resource groups.
+To configure this rule:

-To configure this rule.
+- Override the `CAF_ResourceMandatoryTags` configuration value with an array of required tags for resources.
-Override the `CAF_ResourceMandatoryTags` configuration value with an array of required tags.
+- Override the `CAF_ResourceGroupMandatoryTags` configuration value with an array of required tags for resource groups.

 ## LINKS